ARE YOU NOT USING TDD?! - PART 1

 RED

-Is in red stage as well where we do not write our source code first and indeed we will write or test first.
-The benefits of doing this is awesome and we can enumerate a couple of them:
+The red stage as we go through will show us many scenarios and many cases where our code will have a little bug.
+Is in the red stage as well where we do not write our source code first and indeed we will write or test first.
+The benefits of doing this are awesome and we can enumerate a couple of them:

 1. Improvement of our source code design